pulges/coding-style-from-working-to-art/Basics/Naming_functions_and_variables.md

 Glossary is often forgotten when talking about naming conventions but it is one of the places that can really make a huge difference in codebase.
 Probably everybody has been at least once been hit with code, that does not make sense, but somehow magically works.
-Then, after hours of debugging finding that the name `attribute` (or whatever the name at hand) means really very different things in different but rather close cases by function.
+Then, after hours of debugging, finding that the name `attribute` (or whatever the name at hand) means really very different things in different but rather close cases by function.

-From my own practice we had this really bad `attribute` over-use case, where eventually it might refer to:
+From my own practice we had exactly this really bad `attribute` over-use case, where eventually it might refer to:

-* id of column in database
+* Id of a column in database.
-* object of column in that database
+* Object of a column in that database.
-* a value id for a column in that database
+* A value id for a column in that database.
-* value object or translation
+* Value object or translation.
-* sometimes even some other property not related to database columns and values at all.
+* Occasionally even some other property not related to database columns and values at all.

-We started fixing it by dropping the name "attribute" all-together and establishing in the glossary:
+We started fixing it by dropping the name "attribute" all-together and establishing a glossary:

-* `columnId` - string - id of column in database
+* `columnId` - string - id of column in database.
-* `valueId` - a value id for a column in that database
+* `valueId` - a value id for a column in that database.

-This also left some room for names "column" and "value" to be used more freely inside functions for whatever type needed at the moment.
+This also left some room for identifiers "column" and "value" to be used more freely inside function scope for whatever type needed at the moment.

-Establishing a project-wide glossary and giving some names single fixed definitions, helps not only in code readability, but also in all communication.
-The mayor hurdle though is keeping the documentation in an easily accessible place and enforce not only developers, but also project managers and analysts, to use it in all communication.
+The biggest benefit though can be gained when establishing a project-wide glossary and giving some names single fixed definitions.
+It helps not only in code read-ability, but in all communication, fixing some misunderstandings in tasks, making documentations easier to read, etc. The mayor hurdle though is keeping the glossary in an easily accessible place, up to date and and enforcing not only developers, but also project managers and analysts, to re-read it from time-to-time and use it in all communication.